Isla's Voice Our Journey With Autism

 I was considering dry shampoo but I think this is the better option as spraying anything on Islas’ hair with the sounds and smells would just cause her upset, this product doesn’t even make a sound when you squirt it out of the bottle.

-We go on holiday in Summer and in the caravan there’s always a shower, not a bath which Isla really detests so rather than battle with her (I chose my battles wisely these days) I shall buy a new bottle and take it with us, win-win, happy Isla, happy days!
+We go on holiday in Summer and in the caravan there’s always a shower, not a bath which Isla really detests so rather than battle with her (I choose my battles wisely these days) I shall buy a new bottle and take it with us, win-win, happy Isla, happy days!

 Would I recommend this product for a child or adult with autism or sensory difficulties …..yes.